microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

  - **name** - represents build number format.
 Default build numbers are whole number, we can do better than that.
  - **trigger** - specific branch to trigger on, if no branch is provided commits to any branch will trigger continuous integration.
- - **Pool** - Essentially the type of OS you want to have your build run on, in this case Visual Studio 2017 on Windows Server 2016.
+ - **Pool** - Essentially the type of OS and tools set you want to have your build run on, in this case Visual Studio 2017 on Windows Server 2016.
+There are other [available build agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#use-a-microsoft-hosted-agent) as we

 **TODO**
 - Create new YAML script